mactul/powermake/examples.md

     # 5 is for link + 2 generations + 2 compilations
     config.nb_total_operations = len(files) + 5

-    # The command will be run either if outputfile is not up to date with parser.y or if the makefile is ran with -r (--rebuild)
+    # The command will be run either if outputfile is not up to date with parser.y or if the makefile is run with -r (--rebuild)
     powermake.run_command_if_needed(
         config=config,
         outputfile="src/parser.tab.c",